We hope you have found the perfect course - now you will be ready to apply.

 19 plus: If you are 19 years old or over when you start your course it is likely you will have to pay an annual tuition fee.
 These fees are available on application and will be subject to change dependant on funding regulations which are generally finalised March/April.

 Advanced Learning Loans: These are government backed loans that are available to help students aged 19 and over pay their course costs for eligible courses at Levels 3 to 6.
-Please refer to the Advanced Learning Loan section in this Guide or website for further information.
+Please refer to the Advanced Learning Loan on our website for further information.

 A 10% discount of the tuition fee will be given for courses of 24 weeks or more (excluding apprenticeships, Higher Education courses and Advanced Learning Loans) where the full year's fees are paid by the start date of the course.